northwestern-r-users/northwestern-r-users.github.io/_posts/2018-09-04-fall-schedule.md

 date: 2018-09-04
 ---

 The Northwestern R User Group will resume in late September.
+We meet monthly during the academic year on the Evanston campus in Mudd Library.
+The group welcomes members of the Northwestern community of all experience levels.

 ### September
 - date/time/topic TBD